 The quickest, easiest, and most economical way to find travel health insurance is to use the comparison shopping sites:

 You put in your trip details, it quickly shows you a side-by-side analysis of how much a policy would cost at each of 16 major travel insurers such as Travel Guard (www.travelguard.com) and World Nomads (www.worldnomads.com).

 If all you want is the assurance you would be able to get home quickly in the event of a medical emergency, consider signing up for medical evacuation insurance.

-These programs are really intended more for travel to the developing world, where medical establishments may not be quite up to par, not a place like Italy with a first-rate medical system, but who am I to judge your level of comfort with foreign medical establishments?
-Plus, some people like the comfort of knowing they can get out of Dodge quickly from anywhere with any medical problem or medical emergency (like the time my brother-in-law needed to come home from Paris for surgery following an accident—don't worry, he's fine).
+These programs are really intended more for travel to the developing world, where medical establishments may not be quite up to par.
+However, some people like the comfort of knowing they can get out of Dodge quickly from anywhere with any medical problem or medical emergency (like the time my brother-in-law needed to come home from Paris for surgery following an accident—don't worry, he's fine).